caironoleto/nostradamus/README.md

 Nostradamus.new("12:00").to_time(:on => Date.new(2012, 5, 1)) # => Returns a object: Time.new(2012, 5, 1, 12, 0)
 ```

-## Contributions
+## Contributing

-If you want contribute, please:
+If you want to contribute, please:

 * Fork the project.
 * Make your feature addition or bug fix.
 * Send me a pull request on Github.

 ## Code Status